 - Tracking and reporting for independent contractors (EDD reports, IRS 1099s)

-- Access to an experienced Community Partners staff member for one-on-one consultation on project development issues
+- Access to an experienced Community Partners staff member for one-on-one consultation on project development issues and strategic planning

 - Trainings and workshops